-Early years practitioners work with children from 0-5 years old in places like day nurseries, pre-schools, private nursery schools and maintained and independent schools.
+Early years practitioners work with children from 0 to 5 years old in places like day nurseries, pre schools, private nursery schools and maintained and independent schools.
 If you are caring, reliable and imaginative with a good sense of humour then helping children from birth to five years old develop and learn could be the career for you.

 Job roles include everything from apprentice and early years educator to room leader and manager.
 You can find out more about the different jobs available and what it's really like to work in childcare by watching our Starting your childcare career playlist (YouTube).

-You do not always need formal qualifications to start working or training as an early years practitioner but depending on the kind of role you are interested in, you may need to have GCSE's in English and maths at Grade C or above.
+You do not always need formal qualifications to start working or training as an early years practitioner, but depending on the kind of role you are interested in you may need to have qualifications in English and maths such as level 2 functional skills or GCSEs at grade C and above.
 Anyone who works or volunteers with children and young people must have an enhanced Disclosure and Barring Service check (DBS).

 This is a great way of gaining qualifications and workplace experience at the same time.
 All apprenticeships are real jobs so you will earn a salary while you are training.
 An apprenticeship has an equivalent education level and can be: